-Local funding sources have provided the funds for us to continue providing Grow-Your-Own-Garden supplies to approximately 84 families in Henderson, Polk and Transylvania Counties, financial workshops, and Liquid Nutrition for medically at risk senior adults.
-WCCA operates three programs to counteract conditions of starvation and malnutrition on a daily basis among lowincome elderly persons---congregate meal sites (2), home-delivered meals, and (3) liquid nutrition.
+Local funding sources have provided the funds for us to continue providing Grow-Your-Own-Garden supplies to approximately 98 families in Henderson, Polk and Transylvania Counties, financial workshops, and Liquid Nutrition for medically at risk senior adults.
+WCCA operates three programs to counteract conditions of starvation and malnutrition on a daily basis among low-income elderly persons---congregate meal sites (2), home-delivered meals, and (3) liquid nutrition.
 For over 30 years, we have operated two Congregate Meal Sites, one in downtown Brevard and one in a rural, isolated area 15 miles west of Brevard in the Quebec Community.
-We serve approximately 80 unduplicated seniors each year a hot midday meal and an opportunity to participate in social activities.
-We also operate a home delivered meals program from the rural site, serving an average of 20 clients per day.
+We serve approximately 78 unduplicated seniors each year a hot midday meal and an opportunity to participate in social activities.
+We also operate a home delivered meal program from the rural site, serving an average of 18 clients per day.
 This meal provides not only nourishment, but a visit from someone other than their family.
 The meals are delivered by volunteers.
-During severe winter weather when the sites may be closed, emergency boxed meals are available to the congregate and home delivered clients.
+During severe winter weather when the sites may be closed, emergency boxed meals are available ahead of time to the congregate and home delivered clients.
 For the elderly who are unable to tolerate solid food and cannot participate in the other two nutrition programs because of poor health, we operate the Ensure and Glucerna (for diabetics) liquid nourishment program in Henderson and Transylvania Counties.
-Approximately 110 seniors are enrolled in this liquid nutrition program.
-We continue to offer a preseasoned bag containing rice and beans that MANNA FoodBank and AARP worked together to provide.
-Boxes of these packets were given to us and other local agencies for distribution to our elderly clients.
+Approximately 90 seniors are enrolled in this liquid nutrition program.
 We also provide monthly information handouts to our liquid nutrition clients.
-Recent handouts have included information on healthy eating, putting together an emergency kit, living will, fall prevention and avoiding scams.
+Recent handouts have included information on healthy eating, putting together an emergency kit and Medicare Open Enrollment.

 All children enrolled in our Early Head Start and Head Start programs receive 2 meals plus snack daily without cost.
 We also provide our clients a list of area food pantries, soup kitchens and other places where they can get food at free or reduced cost.
 We provide this list to any one from the community that may contact us for information about food resources.
-We encourage all eligible clients to apply for food stamps and we have provided space in our buildings for SNAP (Supplemental Nutrition Assistance Program) intake and information.
+We encourage all eligible clients to apply for food stamps and we have provided space in our buildings for SNAP (Supplemental Nutrition Assistance Program) intake and information in the past.
 We have an account with Manna Food Bank in the event that it is necessary for us to shop directly for supplies.
 We also give out information concerning 2-1-1 as an additional source of information.
+We remind our clients of special holiday food distribution sites in plenty of time for enrollment.

+j.
 Describe how your agency will coordinate the provision of employment and training activities with entities providing activities through statewide and local workforce investment systems under the Workforce Innovation and Opportunity Act.